Summer Paralympic Games: Volleyball

 Volleyball is open to athletes with a physical disability and is performed from a seated position.
 In sitting volleyball, the court is smaller than the standard court and has a lower net.
 In the sitting games the only classification rule is that each team may have only one player who fits the minimum disability rule, which is that their disability prevents them from competing on equal terms with able-bodied athletes.
 The other players on the team must demonstrate a higher level of disability.
+Standing volleyball was discontinued as a Paralympic event after 2000.